Grand jury indicts Daniel Penny in chokehold death of New York City subway rider Jordan Neely

 A freelance journalist who recorded Neely struggling to free himself, then lapsing into unconsciousness, said he was acting aggressively and frightening people but hadn’t assaulted anyone.
 Neely was Black.
 Penny is white.

+Penny’s lawyers, Steven Raiser and Thomas Kenniff, said in a statement that Neely had not intended to kill Neely, just hold him until police arrived.

+“While we respect the decision of the grand jury to move this case forward to trial, it should be noted that the standard of proof in a grand jury is very low and there has been no finding of wrongdoing.
+We’re confident that when a trial jury is tasked with weighing the evidence, they will find Daniel Penny’s actions on that train were fully justified,” Raiser said.

-Neely’s death prompted protests, but some people have rallied around Penny, including several of the Republican candidates for president.
+Neely’s death prompted protests by many who saw it as an example of racial injustice, but some people have rallied around Penny, including several of the Republican candidates for president.
+A fund set up to pay for Penny’s legal defense has raised more than $2.8 million, according to his lawyers.

 Penny, 24, was released on $100,000 bond following his May 12 arraignment.
 He will need to return to court to be arraigned on the new indictment.